biologysvsu/Student-Led-Tutorial-1/Actual Tutorial.md

  - Coverage across interesting regions (e.g., BRCA1).
  - Mismatches or SNPs in the alignments

-From workling through the tutorial I found that the web version of IGV was easier for me to navigate, so maybe we encourage that during our tutorial

 NOTES:
 ADD SLURM CODE TO THIS REPOSITORY